 • dismissal of charges, with or without a caution.

 If a young person is under 16 and pleads guilty or is found guilty in the Children’s Court, no conviction will be recorded, which means the offence won’t form part of their criminal history.

 If an offender was under 18 at the time of the offence and is still under 21 when being sentenced in the District or Supreme Court, the judge can order that some or all the detention period be served as a juvenile offender.
 After 21, an offender can’t serve time as a juvenile unless they are near the end of their non-parole period or their sentence.

-If a young offender is sentenced to prison for an SCIO, they cannot serve it as a juvenile offender if they have turned 18 unless there are special circumstances.
+A prison sentence for an SCIO cannot be served as a juvenile after the offender turns 18, unless there are special circumstances.
 These can include that they have a disability, there is an unacceptable risk they will be harmed in prison, or they are near the end of their detention or non-parole period.

 A young person can appeal to the District Court from the Children's Court against their sentence or conviction, or both.
 The ODPP can appeal if we think a penalty is not severe enough but we can’t appeal against a ‘not guilty’ finding.
 Both sides have 28 days to lodge an appeal.

 After the appeal hearing, the District Court will either confirm (agree with) the sentence, vary (change) it, or revoke (cancel) it.
 The District Court can also send the matter back to the Children’s Court.
 If this happens, the Children’s Court has the same options – it can confirm, vary, or revoke the sentence.